vlcty/ansible-role-compile-icinga2-for-archlinux/README.md

   * A few GBytes diskspace
 * A strategy to distribute your new packages

+Don't try to run it on something other than Archlinux.
+If you ignore this warning you will get insulted!

 ## Security

 This role deploys a sudoers file under `/etc/sudoers.d/sudo-icingacompiler`.
 The UNIX user which whom you connect to the system is allowed to run pacman with sudo without supplying a password. **This allows the user to install ANYTHING!**.
 Please keep that in mind!